Mizux/cmake-swig/doc/dotnet.md

 * [`src/dotnet/Mizux.CMakeSwigApp`](src/dotnet/Mizux.CMakeSwigApp)
 Is a .NetCoreApp2.1 application with a **`PackageReference`** to `Mizux.CMakeSwig` project to test.

-note: While Microsoft use for native libraries naming `runtime-<rid>.Company.Project`, it is very difficult to get ownership on it, so you should prefer to use`Company.Project.runtime-<rid>` instead since you can have ownership on `Company.*` prefix easily.
+note: While Microsoft use `runtime-<rid>.Company.Project` for native libraries naming, it is very difficult to get ownership on it, so you should prefer to use`Company.Project.runtime-<rid>` instead since you can have ownership on `Company.*` prefix more easily.

 # Build Process
 To Create a native dependent package we will split it in two parts: